Opperhoofd

 Opperhoofd is a Dutch word (plural opperhoofden) that literally translates to "upper-head", meaning "supreme headman".
-The Danish cognate overhoved, which is a calque derived from a Danish pronunciation of the Dutch or Low German word, is also treated here.
+The Danish cognate overhoved (previously spelled opperhoved), which is a calque derived from a Danish pronunciation of the Dutch or Low German word, is also treated here.
 The standard German cognate is Oberhaupt.

 In modern Dutch, opperhoofd remains in use for a native tribal chief, such as a sachem of Native Americans.
 Despite the superlative etymology, it can be applied to several chiefs in a single native community.
 The derived Danish word høvding also carries this same meaning.

 However, this article is devoted to its more former, historical use as a gubernatorial title, comparable to the English chief factor, for the chief executive officer of a Dutch factorij in the sense of trading post, as led by a factor, i.e. agent.